Why Shoes Are Bad for Your Feet

 Elevated Above the Rest

-If you can do a proper "relevé" (rising up very high on your toes), then you don't need high heels.
-Just walk along normally on flats, trainers or flip-flops and then, when you know you might be observed by some interested (and interesting) party, just pretend you want to grow taller to see something far away and bingo, you're up there on your perfect "relevé" giving you the exact look high heels create without the pain or harm done to your feet.
+If you can do a proper "relevé" (rising up very high on the ball of the feet), then you don't need high heels.
+Just walk along normally on natural shoes or flip-flops and then, when you know you might be observed by some interested (and interesting) party, just pretend you want to grow taller to see something far away and bingo, you're up there on your perfect "relevé" giving you the exact look high heels create without the pain or harm done to your feet.
 It's good practice too.
-I often do it, standing in queues, to rise above the crowd.
+I often do it, standing in queues at the airport, to rise above the crowd.
 Silly?
 So be it.

 Watch the following video which illustrates the full movement range and potential in a human foot.

 What your Foot is Capable of - Football, by Juliette Kando